Introducing RAFIKI: Refining AGN Feedback in Kinetic Implementations: Abstract

 \section{Abstract}

-Modern cosmological simulations have now matured to the point of reproducing the evolution of realistic galaxy populations across cosmic time.
-These simulations rely on feedback from active galactic nuclei (AGN) to quench massive galaxies, yet the details of this process remain poorly understood.
-To address this issue, we introduce RAFIKI (Refining AGN Feedback In Kinetic Implementations), a novel suite of simulations built upon SIMBA-C that vary the mass loading of AGN-driven winds.
-Unlike the fiducial SIMBA-C simulation, RAFIKI separates the efficiencies of the two kinetic feedback modes, enabling a detailed study of their impact on galaxies, black holes, and the circumgalactic medium.
-We explore a range of galaxy and baryon properties in the RAFIKI runs, and find that even with enhanced mass loading, the lower-velocity quasar-type mode cannot quench massive galaxies.
+Modern cosmological simulations have matured to the point of reproducing realistic galaxy populations across cosmic time.
+Yet these simulations rely on feedback from active galactic nuclei (AGN) to quench massive galaxies, and the details of this process remain poorly understood.
+To address this issue, we introduce RAFIKI (Refining AGN Feedback In Kinetic Implementations), a novel suite of simulations built upon SIMBA-C that vary the energetic efficiencies of jets and winds driven by AGN.
+Unlike the fiducial SIMBA-C simulation, RAFIKI separates the efficiencies of these two feedback modes, enabling a detailed study of their impact on galaxies, black holes, and the circumgalactic medium.
+We find that even with enhanced mass loading, the lower-velocity quasar-type wind mode cannot quench massive galaxies.
 However, it plays a significant role in regulating black hole growth and star formation in intermediate-mass galaxies.
 We also uncover degeneracies in the parameter space that highlight the lack of current constraints on AGN feedback.
 RAFIKI provides a controlled framework to disentangle these degeneracies using current and upcoming observations.

 \keywords{galaxies: evolution – circumgalactic medium – intergalactic medium – cosmological simulations – AGN feedback – soft X-ray}